rodrigo-cl-porto/User-Defined-Functions/docs/en/vba/RangeToHtml.md

 # [`RangeToHtml`](/src/vba/RangeToHtml.vba)

-Converts an Excel Range into an HTML string by copying the range to a temporary workbook, publishing that sheet as an HTML file, and returning the file contents.
+Converts an range into an HTML string by copying the range to a temporary workbook, publishing that sheet as an HTML file, and returning the file contents.

 ## Syntax